Sunday Shorts is an international monthly film festival and script competition that provides feedback to every

-Script Competition Winner - As voted for by the jury, and selected by the festival directors each month.
-The winner is notified on the notification date and awarded a certificate at the coming event and the Script Competition Winner Laurel.
-Winners are invited to the event for a live Q&A. If they are unable to attend, we will arrange an e-interviewed for our blog and social media.
-All submitted scripts are eligible for this award.
+Script Competition Winner - As voted for by the readers and festival directors each month.
+The winner is notified on the notification date and awarded a certificate and the Script Competition Winner Laurel, and personalised media coverage.
+All submitted short scripts are eligible for this award.